Balanced scoring, stifling defense lead WV over Okla. St. - WHIZ News

+“We tried to fix a couple of things from Saturday, where we did a better job of containing people,” Huggins said of the West Virginia defense.
+“But they had a bad day.
+We had a bad day, too.
+It was hard for me to watch sometimes.
+It was neither one of our better games.”

 Lindy Waters had 12 points for Oklahoma State (9-5, 0-2), which is 2-5 in its last seven after starting the season 7-0.
-Waters became the 42nd player in OSU history to reach the 1,000-point milestone.
+Despite shooting just 4 of 16 from the floor, including 1 of 9 from beyond the arc, Waters became the 42nd player in OSU history to reach the 1,000-point milestone.

 Cameron McGriff added 10 points and eight rebounds for the Cowboys.